VOLUNTEER, INTERN OR DO RESEARCH WITH US

 Livestock Health: We train Community Animal Health Workers (CAHWS) who provide basic veterinary services to the community’s livestock.
 We also support the community with rabies vaccinations, spays and neuters of their pet dogs and cats.

 Community Health: where we work with Village Health and Conservation Teams (VHCTs) community volunteers who visit homes in their villages and promote hygiene and sanitation, family planning, infectious disease prevention and control including referring suspect TB, HIV, Scabies and diarrhoea patients, nutrition and sustainable agriculture, as well as, conservation of the gorillas and their habitat.
 This includes reporting homes that are regularly visited by gorillas to help reduce human and wildlife conflict.

 Conservation Education in Schools: We have a youth program – the Impenetrable Kids League, a partnership with The Kids League where we currently work with eight schools in two sub counties around Bwindi; the winning team has to win the game and score highest on the quiz about conservation and public health.

 Typical length of stay is one month, but can range from one week to two months or even longer.
-The budget is $500 per volunteer or intern per week covering accommodation in a self contained tent or self contained room in a Guest House, meals and staff time.
+The budget is $500 per volunteer, researcher or intern per week covering accommodation in a self contained tent or self contained room in a Guest House, meals and staff time.
 If you bring your own tent, it is $350 for the week.
 This does not include a gorilla permit which costs $600 and goes to Uganda Wildlife Authority or transport, which varies according to the means of transport from Entebbe to Bwindi, and the type of work in Bwindi.
 CTPH can help you to book a gorilla permit.

 Please fill the form and return it to us with your CV at your most convenient time.
 Click here to download our “Study With A Cause” brochure.